Cascella-Group-UiO/HyMD/docs/doc_pages/filtering.rst

 Implementing new filters
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Implementing new interaction energy functions is straightforward by hijacking the :code:`setup` method of the Hamiltonian superclass.
+Implementing new filter functions is straightforward by hijacking the :code:`setup` method of the Hamiltonian superclass.
 The new filter is automatically applied and differentiated through the potential and interaction energy functional.